mastercomfig/hud-db/hud-pages/ultrahud-tf2.md

 Tomma - WeirdcoreHUD is a source of inspiration for me.
 Also gladly let me use his HUD options as a base for the Calibration screen.

-TechnoSL - Made plenty of fixes to fonts and made colors consistent across many places.
+techno - Made plenty of fixes to fonts and made colors consistent across many places.

 Hewett Tsoi - Font "Alagard" used in the Gabriel Pack (https://www.dafont.com/alagard.font).

-Jofre - The speedometer.
+Jofre Problem? - The speedometer.